 Hello.
-I am J. P. Cavanaugh, and this is my blog.
-I have been at this for something over a year, so feel free to look around and see if you find anything you like.
+I am J. P. and this is my blog.
+I have been at this for a bit over two years, so feel free to look around and see if you find anything you like.
 I am still working on what things should look like on the site, both from a design and from a content issue, so please bear with me.
 I will try to keep things interesting.

 I am an attorney living in central Indiana.
 I have written on old cars at Curbside Classic for a few years now, and have tried to broaden the scope of my writing here.
 My goal is to have fresh content bright and early every Friday morning, and I strive for something with a little meat to it.
 I am trying to mix the topics up a bit, so we may bounce from serious topics of life and faith to some lighter things about classic jazz music, or maybe just a good chuckle.

 Yes, everyone tells me that to be successful in today’s environment, a blog has to focus on one thing.
 That, however, is not how I roll here.
 Instead, I like to think that this is more of a way to share things that interest me in a way that will make them interesting to you as well.

 When I write about faith issues it is from the perspective of a faithful Catholic.
 I came to the faith late which may be why I am really into it.
 I am also a longtime lover of music, classic jazz in particular.
 If you you can smile and nod along to my half-serious opinion that the long-play record ruined jazz, consider yourself a friend.
 Finally, I like to look around and observe.
 Our world has so many things to see and consider and you will find my take on some of those things here.

 Comments are encouraged – with one house rule: Don’t be a jerk.
 This is a friendly place where we can enjoy each others’ company, and I am confident that we can all keep it that way.
 Serious topics can touch on strong opinions and I am fine with comments sharing some of them so long as it is done in a thoughtful and respectful way.
 I believe that we can all learn something from each other.